kibambe-0167/mnist-wandb/README.md

 # mnist-wandb
-Training a cnn model using pytorch.
+Training a cnn classifier model using pytorch on the mnist dataset.
 Then use weights and biases on the model/process for my learning purposes